image of finished dining room accent wall with a corner of the dark wood table set with cocktails and snacks

 Starting at the center point, we used a laser level to get that first board perfectly straight.

-Katie stood back with my iPad and directed us as to board placement once we had the first one up.
-As we went along, she marked them off with the green checkmark.
 It was so easy.
 “Okay, next board is over two widths and the top is about three inches higher than the last one”.
 We held it up and she would adjust a bit up or down or say that it looked great.
 We’d fire the nails and then onto the next board.

 Doug, Jon and I rook turns holding boards and manning the nail gun.
 Oh my!!!
 Is that a fun tool!

 Lets’ pause for a minute and talk tools.
 We bought the nail gun when we were in DC.
 We picked the Ryobi for a number of reasons, but a big one was that we hoped we would not have to buy a battery because Katie’s drill was a Ryobi and supposedly their battery will work across all their tools.
-But Katie’s nail gun was five years old, so I had my doubts.
+But Katie’s drill was five years old, so I had my doubts.

 Wow!
 Katie’s battery worked great with it.
 I was converted — Ryobi’s newest cheerleader!